North Carolina Central University

 Seed Round in 2021

 NeedsList is a global marketplace that connects individual and corporate donors with non-governmental organizations (NGOs) to enhance the efficiency and transparency of humanitarian aid.
-By partnering with local aid organizations, NeedsList identifies urgent needs and collaborates with local suppliers for swift and sustainable delivery of resources.
-The platform enables supporters to donate cash, purchase products, or volunteer, while providing real-time impact metrics that allow partner organizations to monitor activities and outcomes effectively.
-NeedsList generates revenue through commissions from affiliate suppliers and enterprise users of its platform, facilitating sustainable humanitarian action for communities affected by climate change, conflict, and poverty.
+The company collaborates with local aid organizations to identify urgent needs and utilizes local suppliers for rapid and sustainable delivery of resources.
+Through its platform, supporters can donate cash, purchase products, or volunteer directly, while NGOs benefit from real-time impact metrics that allow them to monitor activities and outcomes.
+NeedsList generates revenue by earning commissions from affiliate suppliers and from enterprise users on its platform.
+By focusing on human-centered solutions, NeedsList aims to address the challenges faced by communities affected by climate change, conflict, and poverty worldwide.

 NPower is a national nonprofit organization that launches digital careers for military veterans and young adults from underserved communities.
 The company empowers under-represented talent to pursue tech futures by teaching the digital and professional skills demanded by the marketplace, and engaging businesses, volunteers, and nonprofits in the long term success of its students.